 Paris Hilton: One Drink Really Can Result in a DUI Dilemma

-Many who are skeptical about Paris Hilton's claim that she had only one Margarita when she received a DUI
+Many who are skeptical about Paris Hilton's claim that she had only one Margarita when she was arrested for DUI in September don't realize that one drink really can result in a BAC of .08.

 You don't have to be swerving all over the road to get a DUI- you may need only consume one drink in an hour or less.
 For those with lower than average body weight, like Paris Hilton, it might take less than one strong mixed drink to reach a BAC of .08, which can result in a DUI.